MiladAhmadiRepo/freezed_sample/README.md

     "bs" is a String

-## Creating a data model with freezed

-## create a file as "model1"
+## create a file with name of "model1"

-## fill that file like "model1" class and call build_runner
+## fill file like "model1" class and then call build_runner

 ```bash
  flutter pub run build_runner build --delete-conflicting-outputs